cinnamon-bun/concurrency-friends/README.md

 `await conveyor.push(item)` will add the item to the queue and continues when the handler function is done running on that specific item.
 It returns the output of the handler function.

-Conveyors can also act as priority queues, bumping some items to the front of the queue, if you provide a sort function.
+Conveyors can also act as priority queues, bumping some items to the front of the queue.

 ## Lock
 ```